slimbootloader/documentation/source/developer-guides/payload.rst

 Payload Types
 ^^^^^^^^^^^^^^^^

-Tightly Coupled
+A payload can be **Tightly Coupled** or **Loosely Coupled** with Slim Bootloader depending on if the payload has **code/data dependency** or **data-only dependency** on the bootloader. \

+* **Tightly Coupled**

-  Implementation depends on |SPN| source code to build.
+  * Implementation depends on |SPN| source code to build.
 It requires platform specific libraries.

-Loosely Coupled
+  * Can leverage code interfaces and libraries provided by the bootloader.
+  * |SPN| provides a set of helper libraries like file system support, serial port debug message support, etc. to simplify the development of the payload.

+  Examples: OsLoader, FirmwareUpdate

+* **Loosely Coupled**

+  * A loosely coupled payload on the other hand, depends on platform initialization information passed by the bootloader to continue their initialization and boot process.
-  Implementation can either be self-contained or depends on libraries in ``BootloaderCommonPkg`` and ``PayloadPkg``.
-The platform abstraction is provided through Hand-off-Blocks (HOB) data structures.
-These payloads are platform agnostic.
+  * The platform abstraction is provided through Hand-off-Blocks (HOB) data structures.
+  * These payloads are platform agnostic.

+  Examples: UEFI Payload

 Multiple Payload Support